-They recruited 18 professional musicians to listen to a few of the same recordings from the previous study and see if they could guess the quality scores listeners gave to the moderate and severely out-of-tune performances.
+They recruited 18 professional musicians6 to listen to a few of the same recordings from the previous study and see if they could guess the quality scores listeners gave to the moderate and severely out-of-tune performances.

 At the risk of oversimplifying things, essentially the researchers found that the professional musicians consistently overestimated how much of an effect intonation would have on the listeners’ ratings of the quality of a performance.
 Meaning, the professional musicians thought poor intonation would matter more to the listeners than it actually did.

 So what does this all mean?
 Are we making a bigger deal about intonation than we ought to?

 Well, no, not necessarily.
 I think it probably depends on the situation.

 If your performance is being scrutinized specifically for intonation, or being compared with others’ performances – like in auditions, competitions, recordings, or juries – intonation may be pretty darn important, and warrant a healthy amount (but certainly not all!) of your time and energy.

 But in most performance settings – like a recital or concert – this study does seem to suggest that intonation matters less to most listeners than we probably think.
 That most listeners aren’t necessarily as sensitive to small deviations in pitch as we might assume.
 And that while intonation certainly matters, we should make sure to spend plenty of time working on aspects of our performance other than intonation too.
 Because if you’ve ever heard someone perform a piece where intonation was clearly their one and only concern, you know how painfully uninspiring this can be for everyone involved.

 So maybe the take-home message is to work diligently on intonation if it’s a moderate-to-severe issue in your playing, but not obsessively at the exclusion of all else, and when it’s time to perform, give yourself permission to be a little less neurotic about a few cents here and there?